Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 3.b Create a constructor that populates all the fields above.

-3.c As the fields of the Room class are private, create getters() for each of them,
+3.c As the fields of the Room class are private, create getter()-methods for them,

 3.d Create a Building.java class with the following fields (use appropriate types):
-- Rooms (make sure to use the \'final\' keyword here as this variable should never change once it has been assigned a value)
+- rooms (make sure to use the \'final\' keyword here as this variable should never change once it has been assigned a value)
    <details>
         <summary>
           Hint